hesaad/M365DPlaybooks/README.md

 <img width="466" alt="OneDrive App REg MDE permissoon" src="https://user-images.githubusercontent.com/39443323/213397388-df950740-d706-47d8-a739-3b94e74dec8d.png">

+Then follow the following steps to import the Power automate playbook, you can alos leverge the same Power automate playbook steps to be used in an Azure Logic App:

 1. Attached the Power Automate playbook, you can import it and connect as MDE application for more details please check https://learn.microsoft.com/en-us/microsoft-365/security/defender-endpoint/api-microsoft-flow?view=o365-worldwide
 2. Ensure of adding the following ransomware activites as MDE custom detection rules in addition to https://learn.microsoft.com/en-us/microsoft-365/security/defender/advanced-hunting-find-ransomware?view=o365-worldwide: (you might consolidate all activites into one custom detection rule as well):